 Jacqueline Wolf is Assistant Professor in the Department of Social Medicine at Ohio University College of Osteopathic Medicine and the Women's Studies Program at Ohio University.
 She is the author of Don’t Kill Your Baby: Public Health and the Decline of Breastfeeding in the Nineteenth and Twentieth Centuries.

-graybayne film/media has received a generous grant from the W.K.
-Kellogg Foundation to complete Chocolate Milk: The Documentary.
+W.K.
+Kellogg Foundation awarded graybayne film/media a generous grant to complete Chocolate Milk: The Documentary.
 The W.K.
 Kellogg Foundation (WKKF), founded in 1930 as an independent, private foundation by breakfast cereal pioneer, Will Keith Kellogg, is among the largest philanthropic foundations in the United States.
 Guided by the belief that all children should have an equal opportunity to thrive, WKKF works with communities to create conditions for vulnerable children so they can realize their full potential in school, work and life.
 Click here for the full press release.

-In 2017, graybayne film/media received their first grant for Chocolate Milk: The Documentary from the Center for Cultural Innovation (CCI).
+Center for Cultural Innovation (CCI) awarded graybayne film/media their first grant for Chocolate Milk: The Documentary.
 The Creative Economic Development Fund (CEDF) is a partnership between the Surdna Foundation and the Roy and Patricia Disney Family Foundation, the CCI and the City of Los Angeles Department of Cultural Affairs (DCA) to provide grants for independent creative businesses, self-employed artists or cultural producers, artist collectives, or nonprofit arts organizations that use commercial strategies in pursuit of a social or community impact objective.
 Click here for the full press release.